Colorado Report Bee Swarm Hotline – Free Honey Bee Swarm Removal!

 SWARM CATCHER INFORMATION:

 The Honey Bee Swarm Hotline: For many years, the NCBA has sponsored a Swarm Hotline.
 To be a swarm catcher, please plan to participate in our April Swarm Hotline meeting.
-In order to participate in the NCBA Swarm Collection and Hive Removal program – having your name on the list of people who will be called for swarm collection or colony removal from structures – you MUST be a current NCBA member AND have a current, signed Membership Application and Liability waiver on file.
+In order to participate in the NCBA Swarm Rescue program – having your name on the list of people who will be called for swarm rescue – you MUST be a current NCBA member.
 You will also need to follow the swarm catcher rules of engagement.

 Each year NCBA offers Honey Bee Swarm Hotline Participant Training and a Swarm Season Recap for the prior year.
-It is scheduled for the April Meeting.
-This meeting is mandatory for those who were not on the Swarm Hotline call list the prior year and wish to participate this year.
+It is scheduled in April.
+This meeting is mandatory.

-If you are interested in being a swarm catcher this year, AND YOU HAVE BEEN A SWARM CATCHER IN THE PAST, please complete the form before attending the mandatory swarm meeting.
+If you are interested in being a swarm catcher this year, please complete the form before attending the mandatory swarm meeting, even if you have been on the swarm list in the past year.